 7. Tooling Fragmentation and Selection

 The network automation landscape is rich with tools, both open-source and commercial.
 Choosing the right set of tools that fit the organization's specific needs, skills, and existing infrastructure can be daunting.
-Avoiding tool sprawl and ensuring interoperability is key.

 8. Maintaining and Scaling Automation